How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

-A lot of people outside of high-intensity sporting competition had never heard of the yips before the summer of 2021, much less known that the slang term describes a very real, and very serious, mental condition.
+A lot of people outside of high-intensity sporting competition had never heard of the yips before the summer of 2021, much less know that the slang term describes a very real and severe mental condition.

-But in the summer of 2021 when famed American gymnast Simone Biles inexplicably stumbled during her qualifications at the Olympics held in Japan, sport psychologists watching the event had a pretty good idea what was going on.
-And when Biles withdrew from the finals of the individual all-round competition, where she was heavily favored to win the gold medal, she cited the “twisties” as her reason.
+But in the summer of 2021, when famed American gymnast Simone Biles inexplicably stumbled during her qualifications at the Olympics held in Japan, sport psychologists watching the event had a pretty good idea what was going on.
+When Biles withdrew from the finals of the individual all-around competition, where she was heavily favored to win the gold medal, she cited the "twisties" as her reason.

-Twisties, yips, choke… they’re all slang descriptions of what sport psychologists call lost move syndrome.
-It’s the sudden and inexplicable loss of biomechanical control athletes experience in the heat of competition, despite decades of practice and experience.
-Whether it’s missing easy free-throws, forgetting how to putt, or, more dangerously, losing control in a mid-air flip, it’s part of the unique set of psychological conditions that sport psychologists exist in order to treat.
+Twisties, yips, choke—they're all slang descriptions of what sport psychologists call lost move syndrome.
+It's the sudden, inexplicable loss of biomechanical control that athletes experience in the heat of competition, despite decades of practice and experience.
+Whether it's missing easy free throws, forgetting how to putt, or, more dangerously, losing control in a mid-air flip, it's part of the unique set of psychological conditions that sport psychologists treat.

 What Is Sports Psychology?